direnv/direnv/README.md

 As an example, the `PATH_add` function is used to expand and prepend a path to the $PATH environment variable.
 Instead of `export $PATH=$PWD/bin:$PATH` you can write `PATH_add bin`.
-It's shorter and avoid a common mistake where `$PATH=bin`.
+It's shorter and avoids a common mistake where `$PATH=bin`.

 To find the documentation for all available functions check the